Protecting Rights, Openness and Transparency Enhancing Civic Transformation (PROTECT)

 The PROTECT program aims to tackle the complex factors restricting open societies today in the belief that the right to speak and the right to know lie at the heart of human rights and development.
 PROTECT works towards free and open societies, where civil society – including infomediaries – are able to hold governments to account, make critical data accessible and understandable, and drive social and political change for the better for all groups in society.

 Why we need to protect open societies now

-The program will support civil society organizations, human rights defenders and infomediaries in their efforts to make governments transparent and build independent and democratic societies.
-The program creates a collaborative and shared space between these civil society actors and the corporate and philanthropic sectors.
+PROTECT supports civil society organizations, human rights defenders and infomediaries in their efforts to make governments transparent and build independent and democratic societies.
+At the same time it works with State actors so they are better able to engage with civil society actors to address country challenges.

 Kenya, Malawi and Myanmar

 These are the main results of the project in Kenya since 2020

 PROTECT helped broker a MoU between Local Empowerment for Good Governance (LENGGO) and the Mombasa County Department of Health.
 The county government now considers LENGGO a stakeholder and engages them in county activities.
 The dialogue forums held by LENNGO led to partnerships with CSOs (including LENNGO) in the County’s sector working groups and task force for health and finance.

 Similar interactions with the Kisumu County government improved county service delivery and responses to citizen’s concerns.
 The project trained administrators in dialogue forums to use data for social accountability.
 Through these forums, participatory citizen-generated data has created an important interface between CSOs and Ward Administrators in the County.